PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-Native-Markdown-Rendering.md

 ```

-The properties can be individually to customized the rendering on console.
+The properties can individually customize the rendering on console.
 Dark will be the default theme.
 The individual colors for the dark theme are specified in the subsequent sections.